How Do I Keep Renal Patients in My Trial? FRENOVA KNOWS.

 Q&A With Kurt Mussina

-Kurt Mussina, General Manager of Frenova Renal Research and Vice President of Clinical Studies Operations for Fresenius Medical Care North America, recently discussed the barriers to enrolling renal patients in clinical trials that are investigating potential new pharmaceuticals and medical devices.
+Kurt Mussina, president of Frenova Renal Research and senior vice president of global medical office for Fresenius Medical Care North America, recently discussed the barriers to enrolling renal patients in clinical trials that are investigating potential new pharmaceuticals and medical devices.

 Q: Slow patient enrollment is typically the leading reason why most clinical trials are not completed on time.
 Why is this so challenging?